Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 And the LORD God took the man, and put him into the garden of Eden to dress it (H5647) and to keep it (H8104).

-Because, this is God’s garden, His House on earth, which He shares with humans.
+Because this is God’s garden, His House on earth, which He shares with humans.

 Previously we talked about parents preparing the room for baby’s arrival, and that’s what God did with the entirety of earth, except for this garden.
 He intentionally waits until after creating man, and He’s personally and very directly implicated in that “… the Lord God planted a garden…” He was responsible for all the creation, but here it’s as if He’s doing it with His own hands.
 There’s an extraordinary relationship between God and His hands-on planted Garden precisely to place and situate man in this choice spot.
-Remember, God with man; we see this is a recurrent theme.
+Remember, God with man, we see this is a recurrent theme.

-There are numerous references to the Garden of Eden in the Bible, in Ezekiel 31.9 referring to a magnificent kingdom, God says, “I have made him [Lucifer] fair by the multitude of his branches: so that all the trees of Eden, that were in the garden of God, envied him.”
+There are numerous references to the Garden of Eden in the Bible, in Ezekiel 31:9 referring to a magnificent kingdom, God says, “I have made him [Lucifer] fair by the multitude of his branches: so that all the trees of Eden that were in the garden of God envied him.”
 Notice the use of the definite article, the garden, not just any garden; it’s God’s garden in God’s location.

 A few verses before the above, in Ezek.
-28.13-14 discussing an anointed cherub (a high ranking angel – Lucifer), obviously in an out of this world setting, we read, “You have been in Eden the garden of God; every precious stone was your covering, the sardius, topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, and gold: the workmanship of your tabrets and of your pipes was prepared in you in the day that you were created.
+28:13-14 discussing an anointed cherub (a high-ranking angel – Lucifer), obviously, in an out of this world setting, we read, “You have been in Eden the garden of God; every precious stone was your covering, the sardius, topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, and gold: the workmanship of your tabrets and of your pipes was prepared in you in the day that you were created.
 You are the anointed cherub that covers; and I have set you so: you were on the holy mountain of God; you have walked up and down in the midst of the stones of fire.”

 For now, I draw your attention to Eden, the garden of God associated with the holy mountain of God.
 These are high-level quarters where God lives and governs.
 Just as we saw in Ezek.
-1:10, some of our earthly animals were cast after heavenly forerunners; likewise, the physical garden of Eden (and the precious stones in the land of Havilah) into which Adam was placed is the physical counterpart of the spiritual Garden of Eden.
+1:10, some of our earthly animals were cast after heavenly forerunners; likewise, the physical garden of Eden (and the precious stones in the land of Havilah) into which Adam was placed in the physical counterpart of the spiritual Garden of Eden.

-Remember in Gen. 1:28, God told the couple to subdue the earth and have dominion over all creatures on earth.
+Remember, in Gen. 1:28; God told the couple to subdue the earth and have dominion over all creatures on earth.
 God put the man in His garden to signify He’s giving humans a seat, which is human HQ, from which to rule all the earth!
 As God rules the universe from His heavenly Garden of Eden, so humanity is to subdue and dominate – rule – from His earthly Garden of Eden.

 As we put the puzzle together, this concept of man created to govern is one of the critical pieces.
-How to govern one’s own life, family, children, occupation, employees, business, association, organization, city, state, country and all the different methods promoted to do this, is the crux of learning to live together in peace and prosperity.
+How to govern one’s own life, family, children, occupation, employees, business, association, organization, city, state, country, and all the different methods promoted to do this is the crux of learning to live together in peace and prosperity.
 The garden of Eden and subdue and dominate plunge us directly into one of the biggest challenges man has ever faced.
 What is more crucial to the 21st-century state of the world than the question of government?